BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Add Single Contacts To A List.md

             1.  the response status is 200 OK and
             1.  response body does not have a status of -1 or an 'error' property   	[screenshot](https://www.dropbox.com/s/yyw0dv5l90ymaqx/2018-09-06_11-36-07.png?dl=0)
             1. Confirm your success screenshot

+## Variations of problem:

+1. I want to get a list id # for an existing list(s).
+Solution: continue with this document.
+1. I want to create a new list and get its list id #.
+Solution: see [link](https://docs.google.com/document/d/15GOHDrPVoQrIyaLcLSj0zB2frJkUj1U6IqpIpwovhik/edit?usp=sharing)